 How to Get Donations From These Five Types of Donors

-Are you looking for ways to get more donations for your fundraiser?
+Are you looking for ways to get more donations for your fundraising efforts this year?
 It’s helpful to ask yourself, what drives people to donate?

 People are unique and feel compelled to support a cause for different reasons.
-If you can understand what motivates a donor to give, it’s easier to gain their support.
+If you can understand what motivates a donor to donate, it’s easier to gain their support.

 But how do you persuade a donor pool full of unique preferences?

-In our experience, if you approach every potential donor in the same way, you can miss the mark with many of them.
+In our experience, if you approach different types of potential donors in the same way, you can miss the mark with many of them.
 People crave personalized communication.
-So, talk to donors differently.
-You can inspire people to give by appealing to their personal preferences.
+So, talk to different types of donors differently.
+You can inspire people to give to your nonprofit by appealing to their personal preferences.

 Appealing to donor preferences pays off

-Not all people are motivated to donate by the same impulse, so it’s best to tailor your donation requests to different groups of donors for online fundraising.
+Not all types of donors are motivated to donate by the same impulse, so it’s best to tailor your donation requests to different groups of donors for online fundraising.